Coronavirus Alleviation Program: Categories

-Job Creation
+Job creation

-According to the Executive Director of NBSSI, more than 21,800 jobs were created under this scheme which were mainly owned by youths in Ghana.
+According to the executive director of NBSSI, more than 21,800 jobs were created under this scheme which were mainly owned by youths in Ghana.

 Benefits

 About 110,000 MSMEs in Ghana were said to be owned by women who have benefited from the funds set by the government.
 In October 2020, government launched an amount to aid banks in Ghana to give financial help to SMEs for their recovery from the shocks of the pandemic.
-The Executive Director of NBSSI claimed there was an approval for the disbursement of stimulus packages to over 1,000 private schools in the country.
+The executive director of NBSSI claimed there was an approval for the disbursement of stimulus packages to over 1,000 private schools in the country.

-The NBSSI in partnership with the MasterCard Foundation launched the Nkosuo Program for the support of both formal and informal sectors who were affected by COVID-19 pandemic.
+The NBSSI in partnership with the Mastercard Foundation launched the Nkosuo Program for the support of both formal and informal sectors who were affected by the COVID-19 pandemic.

+24 hours after the President launched the GH¢1 billion Coronavirus Alleviation Programme (CAP) Business Support Scheme, the National Board and Small Scale Industries (NBSSI) was flooded with applications from businesses seeking the opportunity to benefit from the stimulus package.
+It is estimated that the board received more than 8,000 applications from interested businesses as of the close of business on the day.